 - Neurological exam

-Most cases will resolve with gentle treatments, like boosting fluids and dietary fiber or getting more exercise.
-Laxative suppositories and enemas might be useful, however ought to just be utilized with direction from a veterinarian, particularly assuming they are required for significant stretches.
+Most cases will resolve with gentle treatments, like boosting fluids and dietary fiber or exercising more.
+Laxative suppositories and enemas might be helpful, but they should be used with direction from a veterinarian, especially assuming they are required for significant stretches.

 More extreme cases will require such medical interventions as: